10 mistakes startups make when building with GenAI

 Mistake 5.
 User frustration

-Too many startups rush to integrate AI-powered chatbots, search tools, and assistants without real-world testing.
-As a result, a frustrating, clunky experience that drives users away.
+Too many startups rush to launch AI-powered chatbots, search tools, and assistants without real-world testing, which results in a frustrating and clunky experience that drives users away.

 Mistake 6.
 The illusion of stability

-GenAI is not static.
-It shifts with phrasing, context, and even unnoticed model updates.
-Ignore this, and your AI will not just be wrong.
-It will be unpredictably wrong.
+What you need to remember is that GenAI is not static.
+It shifts with phrasing, context, and even silent model updates.
+Ignore that, and your AI will be unpredictably wrong.

 Mistake 7.
 Legal issues